If You are planning to build a laser, acceleration tube, electromagnetic interference

-Mount all parts of the circuit that could interfere with capacitors assemblabe.
+Mount all parts of the circuit that could interfere with capacitors assemblage.

 In our case those are connective buses and the spark gap.

-Please note that low inductance of the spark gap mounting is sacrifised to
+Please note that low inductance of the spark gap mounting is sacrificed to

 the affordability of its adjustments making.
 It is reasonable here due to the fact

-that accordind to the black body law the lamp won't emit light faster than
+that according to the black body law the lamp won't emit light faster than

 sigma*T^4 with even a driver circuit of infinite speed.
 You can only shorten